 Martin Cothran.
 What Is A Classical Education.
 August 21, 2018.
 Accessed March 11, 2023.
 Memoria Press (YouTube video).

-On the surface, a classical learning model seems amazing.
+On the surface, a classical learning model seems amazing, and it can be an excellent way to help your child lay a solid foundation for their education.
 However, this method may not be a good fit for some kids.
-For this reason, we suggest thoroughly exploring your options for homeschooling and considering your family dynamic along with your children’s learning styles and temperaments before deciding how to approach homeschooling your kids.
+For this reason, we suggest thoroughly exploring your options for homeschooling and considering your family dynamic and your children’s learning styles and temperaments before deciding how to approach homeschooling your kids.

-- Emphasis on core subjects, including an intense study of history.
+- Strong emphasis on core subjects, including an intense study of history.

 - Vast study and reading of classical literature.